 Tossing The Caber

 Tossing the caber is the most popular of the athletic events.
 The caber is a large wooden pole, like a telegraph pole, which is usually between 5 and 6 metres long and can weigh anything up to 60 kg.
 A combination of strength and skill is involved in this event, as the competitor has to lift the caber, then balance it, and then toss it.

 I’ve watched them do this many a time, and I think the key is in the balance before the throw.
 The timing of the throw is crucial, because the object of the exercise is to flip the caber over, not to see who can toss it the furthest.
 If the thrower doesn’t achieve the flip, then he is scored as if he were viewing the hour hand on a clock, i.e. if the caber lands like 10:00 on a clockface, it would score higher than one landing at 9:00.

 Throwing The Hammer

 Throwing the hammer is also very popular at the Highland Games.
 The hammer is a metal ball of 16 or 22lbs in weight, attached to a four feet shaft and thrown in a similar manner to the Olympic hammer throw.
 The winner is decided by who throws the hammer the furthest distance, and the ladies take part in the hammer throwing.

-If you are planning a trip to Scotland during the summer months, then you simply must have a visit to one of the Highland Games events, it’s a great day out.
+So, if you are thinking of planning a trip to Scotland during the summer months, then you simply must have a visit to one of the Highland Games events, it’s a great day out.